 Collaborative programs enable extension educators and their partners to extend resources and prevent duplication of services.
 In total, extension personnel and extension-trained volunteers achieved nearly 23 million direct teaching contacts, including distance education via the Web, in fiscal year 2015.

-- Number of direct teaching contacts: 25 million in FY 2013
+- Number of direct teaching contacts: almost 23 million in FY 2015

 - Number of volunteers supporting extension programs: 99,907